xndrmcw/welcome/content/home/experience.md

     location: Wherever it takes me!
     date_start: '2017-09-01'
     date_end: ''
     description: I'm conducting independent research on topics like computer vision and visualization at the moment.
-Packages I've been using lately include; cv2, plotly, dashs
+Packages I've been using lately include; cv2, plotly, & dash

 ---